dlipovetsky/cluster-api/docs/control-plane-management.md

     1. Remove the replica from the fixed API endpoint metadata.
     2. Delete the replica.

-### Repair

-1. For each failed replica:
-    1. Using the etcd membership API, remove the etcd member corresponding to the replica.
-    1. Remove the replica from the fixed API endpoint metadata.
-    2. Delete the replica, if necessary.

 ### Upgrade

 1. For each replica to be upgraded: